megger-cgfx/retirement_calculator/README.md

 Test coding project to learn C++.

 ## Choice of language:
-Despite C++ obviously not being the ideal choice for this project, this is more of a challenge to learn more about it.
+Despite C++ obviously not being the ideal choice for this project, this is a challenge to learn more about it by doing something with it that it is not ideal for.

 ## Features:
 #### Main Features: